-Eostre: Goddess of Spring and Ostara
+Ostara Goddess of Spring and the Germanic People (Eostre)

-Eostre Goddess of Spring in Maiden Form
+Eostre Goddess of Spring in Maiden Form Today

 Eostre Goddess of Spring represents the Maiden aspect of the Wiccan Triple Goddess – the Maiden, Mother, and Crone.
 The Maiden is young and pure, growing and blossoming in her youth and therefore represents birth and beauty.
 See Eostre’s face in the newborn lambs and hear her voice in bird-song.
 See the Goddess of Spring in the blooming tulips and sprouting patches of green grass.
 Who was Eostre Goddess of Spring to the ancient peoples of Europe?
 What is her original Ostara (or Easter) story?

 Eostre Goddess & The Ancient Story of Spring